KFC to give out free chicken nuggets for Mother’s Day

-KFC is giving out free chicken nuggets in honor of Mother’s Day, the company announced Thursday.
+(KTLA) — KFC is giving out free chicken nuggets for Mother’s Day, the fast-food chain announced Thursday.

 Starting May 10, customers who purchase the KFC Nuggets of Appreciation meal will receive 12 chicken nugget pieces for free.
-The limited-time deal with be available until May 14, which is also Mother’s Day.
+The limited-time deal will be available until Mother’s Day, May 14.

 The Nuggets of Appreciation meal includes eight pieces of chicken tenders or chicken on the bone, two large homestyle sides, four biscuits and KFC dipping sauces.